Experience, foresight and the proven ability

 Boland is a frequent speaker and organizer at top industry conferences including BIA/Kelsey events, Ad:Tech, WHERE 2.0 and others.
 He has authored in-depth reports on the changing local media landscape including online video, social networking and mobile.
 He contributes regularly to highly read online news sources such as Huffington Post and Business Insider.
 A trusted source for reporters covering the interactive media space, his comments have appeared in major news and trade media, including The Wall Street Journal, Fortune and Forbes.

 Before joining BIA/Kelsey, Boland was editor of Innovation World’s TechAlert, a monthly journal of emerging technology companies.
 Previously he was a San Francisco-based freelance writer for business and technology magazines, such as Red Herring, Business 2.0, Mobile and Digitalife.
 He began his career in business analysis and journalism as a staff reporter for Forbes magazine, covering the tech sector.

-Senior Director of industry Strategy and Insight
+Senior Director of Industry Strategy and Insight

-Abid has previously worked for Transition Local Media Research; Talus Labs; AT&T and Intelligenx, specializing in local SMB digital advertising and marketing solutions including search, IYP, mobile and directory channels.
+Abid previously worked for Transition Local Media Research; Talus Labs; AT&T and Intelligenx, specializing in local SMB digital advertising and marketing solutions including search, IYP, mobile and directory channels.

 Meshach Cisero is an associate analyst.
 As an associate analyst, he assists with providing key industry insights, blogs about industry trends, and conducts analysis of our LCM/CCM data.